WhyAre/tp/docs/DeveloperGuide.md

    1. Test case: `deleteLesson cs9999-f15`<br>
       Expected: Error message indicating that the tutorial slot does not exist.

-### Viewing overall attendance

-1. Viewing overall attendance

-   1. Prerequisites: At least one lesson should have attendance data (e.g., `markAttendance cs2103-f15 1 present`).
-   1. Test case: `viewAttendance`<br>
-      Expected: A summary of the overall attendance for all students is displayed.

-   1. Test case: `viewAttendance` with no attendance data<br>
-      Expected: Message indicating that no attendance data is available.

 ### Exporting student contact list